"I will give you the keys of the kingdom of heaven,

 And I also say to you that you are Peter, and on this rock I will build My Eklesia/Called-Out Ones, and the gates of Hades shall not prevail against it.

-And I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven'," Matthew 16'13-19.
+And I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven',".

 But why Peter?
 Why not choose another disciple?
+Well, he could be described as self-choosing!
 The New Testament shows that the foremost of Peter's characteristics is that he speaks out!

 And in this context what he spoke out had been revealed to him by the Father.